derricktaylor0320-bot/fr2p-club/replit.md

 *   **Database:** PostgreSQL with Drizzle ORM for type-safe operations, including `Members` (with sponsor relationships), `Network Stats`, `Transactions`, `chat_messages`, and `online_presence`.

 **Feature Specifications:**
 *   **Authentication:** Standard username/password registration and login.
 Auth state stored in localStorage via `client/src/lib/auth.ts`.
 Login page at `/login`.
-All member pages read `getLoggedInMemberId()` — falls back to `fr2p-founder` if not logged in.
+All member pages read `getLoggedInMemberId()` — falls back to `The FR2P Club-Founder` if not logged in.
 Logout button in sidebar footer.
 Trial/founding50 members auto-logged in after registration.
 *   **Referral System:** Unique referral links, direct sign-ups, and manual referrer search.
 Includes a "sizzle call" CTA for prospects.
+667-268-1022
-*   **Financial System:** Integrates Stripe for secure payments and subscriptions.
+*   **Financial System:** Integrates Square for secure payments and subscriptions.
     *   **2-Tier Membership:** Standard ($35/month or $350/year) and Premium ($50/month or $500/year).
-    *   **FTC-Compliant Single-Tier Commission:** Flat $5/month per direct referral — **PERMANENT residual income** that continues forever even if the referral cancels their membership.
-Referrals are "locked in" on first payment.
+    *   **FTC-Compliant Single-Tier Commission:** Flat $5/month per direct referral — **Reoccurring that continues as long as the member retains their active membership. **Referrals are "locked in" on the first payment.
 Future goal: increase from $5 to $25 as momentum builds.
     *   **Founding Member Enhanced Rates:** Tier-based enhanced commissions (e.g., $16-$22/referral) and 2x achievement bonuses for the first 500 members.
     *   **Achievement Tier Bonuses:** One-time recognition bonuses for reaching referral milestones (Bronze to Diamond).
     *   **Commission Eligibility:** Members must be enrolled and paid for 2 consecutive months (60 days) before they're eligible to earn commissions.
 "Separating the curious from the serious."
     *   **Commission Hold:** 30-day hold period.
     *   **Account Grace Period:** If a member stops paying, their account stays in the system for 90 days.
 They can log back in and pick up where they left off.
 After 90 days, they must rejoin as a new member.
-    *   **Automated Savings:** Automatic $35 deduction from commissions into a "Financial Asset Savings" account — only applies when monthly commission reaches $70+ (14+ referrals).
+    *   **Automated Savings Account:** Automatic $35 deduction from commissions into a "Financial Asset Savings" account — only applies when monthly commission reaches $70+ (14+ referrals).
 Must earn at least double the deduction amount to qualify. $35 × 12 = $420/year, covering the annual membership cost.
 *   **Network Management:** Visual representation of downline members across 5 circles of influence with a **5-tier achievement affiliate system** (Bronze to Diamond Affiliate Ambassador).
 Tracks real-time affiliate stats.
 *   **Achievement Certificates:** Personalized navy and gold digital certificates awarded for each tier milestone, viewable and downloadable by members.
 *   **FTC Compliance:** Strictly single-tier affiliate model, earning only from direct referrals.
 *   **Profile Management:** Member profile updates, including charity preferences via ProPublica API, and profile picture storage readiness.
 *   **Email System:** Automated welcome emails via Resend with referral links and member numbers.
-*   **Donation System:** Stripe-powered page for contributions to the business.
+*   **Donation System:** Square powered page for contributions to the business.
 *   **Legal Compliance:** Comprehensive Terms & Conditions outlining IBO status, tax reporting, commission hold, capital reserve, and charity options.
 *   **Content:** Educational resources (e.g., tax deductions article) and product updates.
 *   **Professional Development:** Curated recommendations for 6 professional learning platforms (Coursera, LinkedIn Learning, edX, Skillshare, Khan Academy, Google Career Certificates).